 - Prioritize safety

-- Develop consistency: make exercise and physical activity a part of your routine
+- Develop consistency: make exercise and physical activity a part of your weekly routine

 - Focus on compound movements that incorporate multiple joints and mimic real-life activities